As at January 2023

 Kennington Park Community Centre is managed by the Kennington Park Community Centre Community Benefit Society.
-Rooms in the Centre may be booked between 9am to 10pm.
+Rooms in the Centre may be booked between 9am to 10pm (9.30pm on Saturdays).
 Viewing is by appointment.

 1.1 Hire charges are as set out in ‘Hiring Charges’ and are reviewed annually.
 Any variations to these charges are at the discretion of Management.

 1.2 All hire charges include use of the kitchen.
 A period of 10 minutes before and after the agreed booked time is permitted to allow setting and clearing up, with the exception of social events and private functions where the booked time must include sufficient time for advance preparation, and to clean and vacate the premises (see para 18.1).
-The Centre’s closing time of 10pm in non-negotiable.
+The Centre’s closing time is non-negotiable.

 1.3 All prospective hirers must complete a Hiring Agreement form and no booking is confirmed unless and until the Hiring Agreement form has been countersigned by Management and, where applicable, the deposit paid.